Lo! A cartoon proof of Löb's Theorem!

 It was while learning mathematical logic that I first learned to rigorously distinguish between X, the truth of X, the quotation of X, a proof of X, and a proof that X's quotation was provable.

-The cartoon guide follows as an embedded Scribd document after the jump, or you can download from yudkowsky.net as a PDF file.
+The cartoon guide follows as an embedded Scribd document after the jump, or you can download as a PDF file.
 Afterward I offer a medium-hard puzzle to test your skill at drawing logical distinctions.

 Read this document on Scribd: Cartoon Guide to Löb's Theorem